-The state parcel was inventoried to Class I standards for cultural and paleontological resources in April of 2013.
+The state parcel was inventoried to Class III standards for cultural and paleontological resources in April of 2013.
 No such phenomena were identified.
-The parcel consists of fully disturbed land that contains a personal residence and associated outbuildings.
 Sale of the tract will have No Effect to Heritage Properties.
+A formal report of findings is being prepared and will be filed with the Montana State Historic Preservation Office per the requirements of the Montana State Antiquities Act.